The Longview Fire Department (LFD) serves the City of Longview community through four basic programs:

 - Fire Suppression: The Fire Suppression Program is our essential emergency service that is provided through the same EMT and Paramedic Firefighters that also respond to EMS calls.
 This program also includes specialized responses to technical rescue incidents with our firefighter specialists technically trained in confined space rescue, rope rescue, and marine firefighting.

-The city we serve is approximately 14.7 square miles of urban/suburban development occupied by 36,100 citizens in 2011.
+The city we serve is approximately 14.7 square miles of urban/suburban development occupied by 36,100 citizens.

 Front-Line Service Providers